joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/08/18/us/trump-zelensky-ukraine-putin/heres-the-latest

 **Live Updates: Zelensky and Allies Head to White House to Show Unity on Ukraine**\
-`President Volodymyr Zelensky and European leaders will aim to defend Ukraine’s position in peace talks after President Trump aligned with Russia.
+`President Volodymyr Zelensky and European leaders will aim to defend Ukraine’s position in talks after President Trump aligned more closely with Russia.
 Hours before the meeting, Russia hit Ukraine with a deadly strike.`\
 https://nytimes.com/live/2025/08/18/us/trump-zelensky-ukraine-putin

 **Patriots 53-man roster projection: Veteran S Kyle Dugger on the outside looking in?**\